 - Education to support continuous learning and improvement

-- Cross training to develop skills in new domains, languages, and systems
+- Cross training to develop skills in new domains, development languages, and systems

-- A dedicated time for the PI System Demo, I&A workshop, PI planning events, and backlog refinement, including final prioritization of Features using Weighted Shortest Job First (WSJF)
+- Dedicated time for the Inspect & Adapt (I&A) event, backlog refinement, including final prioritization of Features using Weighted Shortest Job First (WSJF), and PI planning

 IP iterations fulfill another critical role by providing an estimating buffer for meeting PI objectives and enhancing the predictability of PI performance.